 A Productivity App That Actually Works for ADHD

 ADHD brains struggle with three things that every task manager assumes you can do easily: starting (the blank page problem), estimating time (time blindness), and maintaining the system (executive function tax).
-A productivity app for ADHD should not require you to be productive before you can use it.
+The best planner for ADHD should not require you to be productive before you can use it.
+ADHD apps that actually work are the ones that reduce friction, not add it.
+An ADHD planner for adults needs to understand that executive function is the bottleneck.

 What most people try